-In line with our global mandate to uphold the Convention on the Rights of the Child and promote the rights and well-being of all children, UNICEF UK remains strongly committed to playing our part to eradicate Modern Slavery and specifically, any form of child exploitation and abuse.
+In line with our global mandate to uphold the Convention on the Rights of the Child and promote the rights and well-being of all children, UNICEF UK remains strongly committed to playing our part to eradicate Modern Slavery, and specifically any form of child exploitation and abuse, responding to key advocacy opportunities as they arise.
+We continue to call on the UK and devolved governments to implement the Concluding Observations of the UN Committee on the Rights of the Child published in June 2023, including those relating to modern slavery, child exploitation and abuse.